Amos 9

 Amos 9:1-4Though They Dig Into Hell

-1I saw the Lord standing upon the altar: and he said, Smite the lintel of the door, that the posts may shake: and cut them in the head, all of them; and I will slay the last of them with the sword: he that fleeth of them shall not flee away, and he that escapeth of them shall not be delivered.
+1I saw the LORD standing upon the altar: and he said, Smite the lintel of the door, that the posts may shake: and cut them in the head, all of them; and I will slay the last of them with the sword: he that fleeth of them shall not flee away, and he that escapeth of them shall not be delivered.
 2Though they dig into hell, thence shall mine hand take them; though they climb up to heaven, thence will I bring them down: 3And though they hide themselves in the top of Carmel, I will search and take them out thence; and though they be hid from my sight in the bottom of the sea, thence will I command the serpent, and he shall bite them: 4And though they go into captivity before their enemies, thence will I command the sword, and it shall slay them: and I will set mine eyes upon them for evil, and not for good.

-The book's last vision is its most chilling, and the place it happens matters enormously: I saw the Lord standing upon the altar (v.
-1).
+Where this last vision happens is the whole point.
 All through Amos, Israel's shrines have been the heart of the problem - crowded sanctuaries where people sang and sacrificed while trampling the poor at the gate, sure that a busy religion bought them safety.
 Now the LORD stands at the altar itself, and the command He gives is not to accept an offering but to bring the building down: Smite the lintel of the door, that the posts may shake… and cut them in the head, all of them.
 The temple collapses on the worshippers sheltering inside it.
-The place they trusted to protect them becomes the place of judgment.
-And the verse closes every exit at once: he that fleeth of them shall not flee away, and he that escapeth of them shall not be delivered.
-There will be no last-minute runner who slips the net.
-The point is severe and clear - a religion that covers injustice does not shield a people from God; it gathers them under the very roof that falls.3

-Then comes one of the most sweeping descriptions of God's reach in all of Scripture, built as a ladder of impossibilities: Though they dig into hell, thence shall mine hand take them; though they climb up to heaven, thence will I bring them down (v.
-2).
+What follows is one of the most sweeping descriptions of God's reach in all of Scripture, built as a ladder of impossibilities (vv.
+2-4).
 The imagination strains to find a hiding place, and the prophet exhausts every one.
 Down into the realm of the dead, up into the heights of the sky, into the top of Carmel with its caves and dense forest, down to the bottom of the sea where the deep itself does His bidding through the serpent, even out among the enemy in captivity - from each place the LORD answers the same way: thence will I command.
 This is the dark mirror of a comfort Israel knew well; the same psalm that sang whither shall I flee from thy presence?
 If I ascend up into heaven, thou art there: if I make my bed in hell, behold, thou art there (Ps.
 139:7-8) here turns from refuge into reckoning.
-The God whose nearness is the believer's shelter is the God no rebel can evade.
-There is no neutral distance from Him.
-The only safety from His hand is to be found in it, not beyond its reach.

 Amos 9:5-6The LORD Is His Name